tilezen/vector-datasource/CONTRIBUTING.md

 - Create new test file
 - You'll need a specific OpenStreetMap feature ID to test against
 - You'll need a specific map tile (0/0/0) to test with
+- Ensure that test data is loaded into your local database
+- Ensure tileserver is running!
+- Run the test

 <div class='alert-message'>Remember to note the openstreetmap.org URL for your test feature.
 You'll store that in your test file as a comment for other humans to read later when the test might fail, and for the continuous integration computer to download that feature and verify your work.</div>